SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 Some of the common Rust traits are `Debug` and `Display` for formmating output, `Copy` and `Clone` for duplicating values, `From` and `Into` for converting values, and `Send` and `Sync` for multi-thread communication.

-# Macro summaries

-This page is a section divider and intentionally blank.

 ## println! macro for printing output

 The Rust `println!` macro is a built-in macro that is used to print text to stdout (standard output).